How to thaw my breast milk?

 Breast Milk Defrost

-If you're asking yourself, "Can I thaw my breast milk?" this article is for you.
+If you're asking yourself, "Can warmed breast milk be refrigerated again?" this article is for you.
 Remember to read to the end so you don't miss anything.
 Thaw means to miss the icing or freeze of the substance.
 This is different from cooling, and Freezers can do this.

 As a mother who breastfeeds, you know how hard it can be to pump and store your milk correctly.
 Safe storage rules are hard to follow when you're half asleep after a 3 a.m. feed or running late for a 10 a.m. meeting, so you don't want that valuable liquid gold to go to waste.
 What happens if you heat a bottle of expressed milk that was kept in the fridge and your baby doesn't finish it?
 The answer will depend on several things.
 Learn more by reading on.